-The service provided was described in the provider's statement of purpose, dated January 2019.
-The centre provided a respite service for 13 children between the ages of 10 and 18 years.
-A maximum of four children attended at any one time and in general each child received one night of respite each week and every sixth Sunday night.
+The service provided was described in the provider's statement of purpose, dated March 2019.
+The centre provided a respite service for five children between the ages of 8 and 18 years.
+A maximum of four children attended at any one time.
+Since the last inspection, the service had been remodelled to provide up to three nights respite per week for children assessed as requiring an extended respite service versus the previous one night per week.
+This had necessitated 10 children being transferred to another centre and two children being admitted to this centre.
 The composition of childrens' groups attending together for respite was influenced by age, peer suitability, dependency levels and gender mix.
-Three children who availed of respite in the centre attended on their own due to their assessed needs.
-On the day of inspection, there were two children availing of respite in the centre.
+Two children who availed of respite in the centre attended on their own due to their assessed needs but attempts were being made to identify if a peer could be compatible to avail of respite on the same days as these children.
+On the day of inspection, there were two children availing of respite.
 Each of the children had their own bedroom, with adequate storage facilities and there was adequate communal space in the centre which included a well equipped sensory room.
-There was a nice sized garden to the rear of the centre with a seating area, swing, slide and other play equipment for children to play with.
-The purpose of this inspection was to monitor the providers compliance with the regulations.
+There was a well proportioned garden to the rear of the centre with a seating area, swing, slide and other play equipment for children to play with.
+The purpose of this inspection was to monitor the providers compliance with the regulations and to inform an application by the provider to the re registration of the centre.
 The provider is a limited company with its own board which is closely associated with a large teaching hospital.
 The chief executive officer of the hospital chairs the board of the service, which in turn reports into the board of the hospital.
 The hospital provides support services to the centre, such as human resources, risk management and payroll function.